Diana960/course-prerequisite-chart/README.md

 # Course Prerequisite Chart
 This repo is focused on tools for generating course prerequisite charts to help navigate and plan out courses.
+The generated charts are based on interactive graph data structure visualizations of courses and their pre/co-requisites.

 ## Contents
 - `graph_tools.py` - a library of graph datastructure tools to enable a quick visualization of course prerequisites using a graph data structure.